Ayuwalsys/Ayuwalsys/README.md

 - 👋 Hi, I’m @Ayuwalsys.
 - 👀 I’m Passionate about Machine Learning.
-- 🌱 I’m currently learning Machine Learning AWS cloud environment
+- 🌱 I’m currently Master's Degree in Data Science
 - 💞️ I’m looking to collaborate on Machine Learning/AI
 - 📫 How to reach me: https://www.linkedin.com/in/waliu-adebayo-ayuba